ArnaovGarg925/she-can-foundation-website/README.md

 # She Can Foundation Website

-A modern and responsive NGO website created for the **She Can Foundation Frontend Development Internship Task**.
+A modern and responsive NGO website created for She Can Foundation.

+---

 ## 🌟 Features